aws-samples/aws-media-services-simple-vod-workflow/1-IAMandS3/README.md

     ]
 }
 ```
+1. Select the **Review Policy** button at the bottom of the page.
+1. On the Review Policy page, enter `vod-MediaConvertPolicy` in the policy name box.

-1. Click on **Apply Policy** to add the policy.
+1. Click on **Create Policy** to add the policy.
-1. Scroll to the top of the page for your new policy and note the **ARN**.
+1. Scroll to the top of the page for your new Role and note the **ARN**.
 You will use this in the following modules.

 ## 2. Create an S3 bucket to store and host MediaConvert outputs

-### No previous account configuration
+### Option1: No previous account configuration

 In this section, you will use the AWS console to create an S3 bucket to store video and image outputs from MediaConvert and host a simple web page that can be used to play out the videos.
 Later, the resulting videos and images will be played out using the S3 https resource using several different players both inside and outside of the the amazonaws domain.